andyk/homework/hw1/README.md

    ~/.mujoco dir.
 3) install MLflow: `pip install mlflow`
 4) use MLflow Run to reproduce my results: `mlflow run git@github.com:andyk/homework.git#hw1`
+5) view the results in MLflow's UI.
+From the same dir you called `mlflow run` inside, call `mlflow ui`.
+You will see a Run that you can expand to see the multiple child runs under.
+In each stage, you can view the artifacts captured.
+For MP4 videos, you can click on the mp4 artifact and then copy and past the path and then open that video (e.g. in your terminal run `open [paste path of mp4 file]`).

 Note that running this project without any entry point specified defaults to the "main" entry point which: